serendeepia/playbook/_docs/2_1_hiring.md

 Find the best platform for the target candidate and post the job there.
 Bonus point if the candidate comes form a reliable source and with good references.

-Once we receive your CV in [careers@serendeepia.com](mailto:careers@serendeepia.com) we store it in [Google Drive](https://drive.google.com/drive/u/1/folders/1QEGcepnTkx9OOhKH1vAI9xocplZRk00O) and add a card in [Trello](https://trello.com/b/mhFU3KPU/recruitment) under
+Once we receive your CV in [careers@serendeepia.com](mailto:careers@serendeepia.com) we store it in [Google Drive](https://drive.google.com/drive/u/1/folders/1QEGcepnTkx9OOhKH1vAI9xocplZRk00O) and add a card in [Trello](https://trello.com/b/mhFU3KPU/recruitment)

 ### The first contact